-The extent that habitat has been mapped throughout the Development Corridor is provided in Table 3.2 and also shown on Figure 3.3 and also on Figure 7.1A of Attachment B2 (Assessment of Matters of National Environmental Significance).
+The extent that habitat has been mapped throughout the Development Corridor and Disturbance Footprint is provided in Table 3.3 and also shown on Figure 3.3 and also on Figure 7.1A of Attachment B2 (Assessment of Matters of National Environmental Significance).
+Note the areas provided in Table 3.3 reflect the changes to Cycas megacarpa habitat mapping in response to the second RFI 6 February 2024.
+Refer to Section 3.2.2.2 for further details.